xanderkoo/hear-me-move/README.md

 Connects MediaPipe PoseNet to Wekinator input.

-TODO: Add PoseNet skeleton to the visual webcam feed, make a new beat machine for Wekinator
+Credit:

-Credit: We used code from @noisyneuron's [repo](https://github.com/noisyneuron/wekOsc) to sent data from the browser to Wekinator.
+- `server.js` is adapted from @noisyneuron's [repo](https://github.com/noisyneuron/wekOsc) to sent data from the browser to Wekinator
+- `sketch.js` is adapted from the [Google Creative Lab PoseNet Sketchbook](https://github.com/googlecreativelab/posenet-sketchbook) by [Maya Man](https://github.com/mayaman) (chirp chirp!)
+- The code for showing the webcam feed in `poses.js` is adapted from this [Stack Overflow answer](https://stackoverflow.com/a/32108930)
+- The audio samples for the beat machine come from the [Genius Home Studio beat pack](https://homestudio.genius.com/)

 ## Getting Started